RobertsLab/project-gigas-carryover/lifestage_carryover/notebooks/Planning-20240228-sampling.md

 - Collect tissue samples from animals for lab assays including enzyme assays, antioxidant capacity, mitochondrial function, etc.
 - Collect tissue, place in labeled tube, and snap freeze.

 **REPLICATION**: We could try n=5-10 per group (treatment x lifestage) for this sampling.
-Total animals would be 10 replicates x 4 lifestages x 4 groups = 160 animals.
-Total 160 tubes.
+Total animals would be 5 replicates x 4 lifestages x 4 groups = 80 animals.
+Total 80 tubes.
+We could add an addition 20 tubes for test assays.

 ### Total animals needed

 - RNA/DNA = 40 animals per lifestage (20 conditioned and 20 not conditioned)
 - Respiration = 20 animals per lifestage (10 conditioned and 10 not conditioned) *may increase depending on what we want to do)
-- Physiology/assay testing = 40 animals per lifestage (20 conditioned and 20 not conditioned)
+- Physiology/assay testing = 20 animals per lifestage (10 conditioned and 10 not conditioned)

-Total animals = 100 per lifestage (50 conditioned and 50 not conditioned)
+Total animals = 80 per lifestage (40 conditioned and 40 not conditioned)

 Note that we can take the physiology sample from the same animal as the DNA/RNA sample if they are big enough (likely only juveniles and adults).